KustelR/ftn/README.md

 # FtJ: Figma to JSX

-Figma Plugin for conversion Figma designs to JSX.
+Figma Plugin for conversion designs to JSX.

 ## How to use
 1. Select figma element